ethereum-pocr/whitepaper/whitepaper.md

 ## 10. Opening to the community

-The design of any public network is necessary public and open to anyone to understand, review and propose improvement.
+The design of any public blockchain network is necessary public and open to anyone to understand, review and propose improvement.

 The intention of the initiators of this network is to progressively let new node operators and new auditors join the community and participate to its governance.